ksu-cs-cc/ksu-cs-cc.github.io/content/1-cc110/00-introduction/05-syllabus-110.md

 In theory, each student begins the course with an A. As you submit work, you can either maintain your A (for good work) or chip away at it (for less adequate or incomplete work).
 In practice, each student starts with 0 points in the gradebook and works upward toward a final point total earned out of the possible number of points.
 In this course, each assignment constitutes a portion of the final grade, as detailed below:

-* 50% Lectures and Quizzes
+* 70% Canvas Quizzes
-* 10% Programming Notes & Labs
+* 20% Codio Python Labs
-* 30% Programming Homeworks
-* 10% Discussions
+* 10% Codio Python Assignments

-Up to 5% of the total grade in the class is available as extra credit.
-See the **Extra Credit - Bug Bounty** & **Extra Credit - Helping Hands** assignments for details.

 Letter grades will be assigned following the standard scale: